The human brain is bad at perceiving the passing time. Here's how to hit every project deadlines - even when you're on a tight schedule.

 It may sound counterintuitive, but in the busiest of times, stopping and resting will help you get more done.

-So, from time to time, you should stop and clean up your desk, your office, your computer desktop.
+So, from time to time, you should stop and clean up your desk, your office, and your computer desktop.

 The time you spend on this seemingly menial task gives you an opportunity to unplug your brain (see above), and reorganize your stuff so you won’t have paper flying around or important documents going missing.